Featured image: Cathédrale Notre-Dame de Paris being engulfed by an inferno in April 2019. (The Mirror)

 Theresa May, the outgoing Prime Minister at the time of the photograph, sheds tears as the end of her reign approaches.
 She didn't shed tears for many of the injustices she oversaw in government, including but not limited to the social consequences of austerity, the Grenfell tragedy, the reduction of police numbers on UK streets, and the 'hostile environment' she helped to surround migrants with.
 However, far from being the archetypal enemy of the poor and the weak, I genuinely think that she believes she was doing things for the right reasons.
 (European Pressphoto Agency B.V./Metro)

 We are ideologically polarised today but there have always been spectra of fiercely opposing social and political ideas and wars fought on the backs of our values.
 And our interests will never be the same.
 We are complex, irrational creatures who possess heritable traits and dispositions.
 We are causally connected to the people, cultures, and norms that surround us.
 These are the sources of our unique sets of values, not an overarching, objective morality.
+What matters most to people is not some intrinsic measure of a moral life, like the optimisation of quality of life or the minimisation of death, but personal significance.
+Why else, for example, would the global reactive attitude to 9/11 be that much greater than the reaction to more-life-impairing and more-lethal events?

 So do we surrender to moral relativism and stop fighting?
 No. Attempting to rationally convince each other of the right answers sits at the bedrock of progress.
 However, growth in finding the right answers will be stunted by a lack of personal motivation.
 Only when our personal values and reasoning power are united are we truly compelled into action, not endless, ineffective antagonism.